These chicken breasts are marinated in mouthwatering flavors and then grilled.

 Now, I’m not going to try and give you all the details on portion size, calories, fat content, sodium, etc. But, I will tell you that I eat about 4 ounces and that much boneless chicken breast has approximately 185 calories.
 The marinade would add a few calories, but not many.

 This post contains affiliate links for your convenience.
 Click here to read our full disclosure policy.
 When I’m watching my eating carefully (which should be all of the time) I do like having scales handy.
 Here are a few options for food scales if you need one, too.

-Curious about the title “Preacher Chicken”?
+Curious about the name “Preacher Chicken”?
 A pastor of ours from years back decided he wanted to have everyone in the church to his house for dinner, but not all at once, since it was a pretty big church.
-Not wanting comparisons to be made he had the same menu for all of the church members’ “dinner with the preacher”.
+Not wanting comparisons to be made, he had the same menu for all of the church members’ “dinner with the preacher”.
 The entree was this chicken and he said the marinade recipe was given to him years before.
 Therefore, I have no idea of the original source, but now you see why we call it “Preacher Chicken”.